-Milton Friedman “pencil case” can be found in his book “Free to Choose”.
-Shorter but explanatory enough version can be found on this Youtube video.
-What can be understood even by undergraduate is that no such person, no such intelligence no such power exists that could understand and organize all steps in production of even a simple pencil.
-A cooperation of thousands of producers from around the world from steel miners, loggers, graphite and brass producers, colour producers, truck drivers and shopkeepers (to name just few of them) that do not know each other and that might even hate each other for various reasons, cooperate unintentionally so that at the end I can buy a pen for few cents.
+Milton Friedman’s “pencil case” can be found in his book Free to Choose.
+A shorter but sufficiently explanatory version can be found in this Youtube video.
+What can be understood even by laymen is that no such person, no such intelligence, no such power that could understand and organize all the steps in the production of even a simple pencil.
+Cooperation of thousands of producers from all over the world, steel miners, loggers, graphite and brass producers, ink producers, truck drivers, and shopkeepers (to name a few), who don’t know each other and who may even hate each other for various reasons, unintentionally work together so that I can end up buying a pencil for a few cents.

 In making such a purchase, I am paying for a tiny fraction of an effort by thousands of workers along the pencil line, none of whom I have the slightest idea who they are, where they are, or what they care about.
 At the moment of purchase, I am in an indirect relationship with all of them.
 I influence their lives, and they influence mine.
 We are all in a well-connected circle.
 This circle is well connected even though there is no outside force, no outside central office, no central planning authority that would or even could draw the lines of such a circle.

 Indeed, the circle does not end with me.
 I could draw a picture with such a pencil that would make someone happy.
 I could use such a pencil to draw a car’s license plate that drove away from an accident.
 And I could sooner or later dispose of it as waste that produces some heat for the local district heating plant that supplies its customers with hot water that allows the worker to feel clean while he assembles pencils in the local workshop.